Alex21c/GeeksterM4AssignmentLocalStorage/README.md

 # Assignmnent, Local Storage (Geekster MERN Stack Module 4)
-Local Storage is a part of HTML5 Web Storage API, Completed Geekster assignment for local storage, user data types on the form will be there, no matter user refresh the browser or closes the browser, its there !
+Local Storage is a part of HTML5 Web Storage API.
+Completed Geekster Assignment for local storage, Whatever data user types in the form provided, it will be there, no matter whether user refresh the browser or closes the browser, its there !

 ![](thumbnail.png)
 <!-- ![](mvcDiagram.png) -->